wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.4 =
+* Fixed bug in Opt-In/Opt-Out e-mail confirmation which duplicated recipients.
+* Fixed bug in handling Country when set to US Only.
+* Added Club Profile initialization based on State or Province in Team Profile.
+* Added E-mail confirmation for Job Assignments.
+* Added Job Options tab on Options page to configuring Jobs module.

 = 1.3 =
 * Fixed bug in wpst_meet_report short code.
 * Fixed bug in Add/Update Club Profile due to invalid URL field(s).